MrDaviesKellett/Portfolio/docs/about.md

+---
+title: About
+description: All about Martin Davies
+level: staff
+---

 # About

 ## Martin Davies

 ![Martin Davies](./Assets/MDavies.jpeg){width="33%" align="right"}

 !!! abstract "About Martin Davies"

     Martin Davies is a passionate computer science teacher with a unique blend of industry experience and teaching expertise.
 His journey began in the animation and visual effects industry, where he developed a strong foundation in programming and 3D animation.
 After transitioning to teaching, he has been able to bring his industry experience to the classroom, making computer science education more engaging and relevant to his students.